carloscastillom/AWS_cloud_DW/README.md

 - run etl.py
 - Do not forget to delete the redshift cluster

- explanation of the files in the repository.
-Comments are used effectively and each function has a docstring.

 # Files
 - dwh.cfg it is the configuration file